melange-re/melange-re.github.io/docs/getting-started.md

 ## Editor integration

+One of the goals of Melange is to remain compatible with OCaml.
+One of the major benefits of this compatibility is that developers working on Melange projects can use the same editor tooling as they would for OCaml.

-Melange has plugins for many editors, but the most actively maintained are for Visual Studio Code, Emacs, and Vim.
+OCaml developer tooling has been built, tested, and refined over the years, with plugins available for many editors.
+The most actively maintained plugins are for Visual Studio Code, Emacs, and Vim.

 For Visual Studio Code, install the [OCaml Platform Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=ocamllabs.ocaml-platform) from the Visual Studio Marketplace.
-When you load an OCaml source file for the first time, you may be prompted to select the toolchain in use.
+When you load an OCaml source file for the first time, you may be prompted to select the toolchain to use.
 Select the version of OCaml you are using from the list, such as 4.14.1.
 Further instructions for configuration can be found in the [extension repository](https://github.com/ocamllabs/vscode-ocaml-platform#setting-up-the-extension-for-your-project).